aviator001/ip2Location/README.md

 <h2>Code Sample 3 in PHP</h2>

 	/* OBJECTIVE */
-	/* In this example, we are going to get the location for a user visiting for the first time, ie no IP address given */
+	/* In this example, we are going to get the location for a user who is */ /* visiting for the first time, ie no IP address given */

 	/* Instantiate Library */
   	include "class/ip.locate.class.php";